 With the election of Donald Trump and Brexit, the world is at a crossroads.
-We can close our ears to the pleas of the disaffected, or start to listen to the millions who feel neglected.
+We can close our ears to the pleas of the disaffected, or start to listen.

 It’s the morning of November 9, 2016.
 Donald Trump has just been elected U.S. president, and headlines claim his victory signals the decline of the liberal world order.

 But I disagree with the notion that Trump’s win, Brexit or the rise of any nationalist party will cause the fall of the liberal world order as we know it.